Slingbr/stock-predictor-AI-ML/README.md

 Improvements & Future Plans

 - -Add questionairee
-- Support for multiple stocks, not just TSLA  ( wont be adding a in
+- Support for multiple stocks, not just TSLA  ( wont be adding a in use feature as you can hardcode it with one line to show a different stock symbol)
 - Hyperparameter tuning for better accuracy
 - Test LSTM and see how it performs compared to current model( this is done and i need to update this repo)
 ---